edgedb/easy-edgedb/README.md

 {Object {id: d2af670c-f1d6-11ea-a30f-8b40bc5413e0}}
 ```

-It is also what shows up when you use `SELECT` to select a type. `SELECT` is the main query command in EdgeDB to get results based on the input that comes after `SELECT`.
+It is also what shows up when you use `SELECT` to select a type.
 Just typing `SELECT` with a type will show you all the `uuid`s for the type.
 Let's look at all the cities we have so far:

 ```
 SELECT City;